 Changuimun Gate (Jahamun Gate)

 Changuimun Gate, located in northern Seoul, is one of the Four Small Gates of Seoul Fortress.
 In the past, the gate has also been known as Jahamun and Buksosomun.
 Construction started in 1396 during the beginning years of the Joseon Dynasty.
+Built north of the city, Changuimun became a major link between the city and areas to the north.

-Yoon Dong-ju Literature Museum
+Yun Dong-ju Literature Museum

-The Yoon Dong-ju Literature Museum is dedicated to Yoon Dong-ju, one of Korea’s most beloved poets.
-Yoon’s extensive collection of over 100 poems, including ‘Sky, Wind, Stars, and Poem,’ was profoundly influenced and shaped by the colonial rule that prevailed during his lifetime.
+The Yun Dong-ju Literature Museum is dedicated to Yoon Dong-ju, one of Korea's most beloved poets.
+Yoon's extensive collection of over 100 poems, including 'Sky, Wind, Stars, and Poem,' was profoundly influenced and shaped by the colonial rule that prevailed during his lifetime.
+Yoon composed his entire body of poetry in the Korean language.

 Last Updated on Mar 14, 2025